 First, create a new bundled listing and add a new UPC, title, bullets, description, images and A+ Content.
 Then combine products A and B together for this bundled listing (see the example below).

-Make sure you, follow Amazon’s bundling guidelines.
+Make sure you, follow Amazon's product bundling guidelines.

 Merchant Fulfilled Bundle Method (MCF)

-Another option you could do it’s what we call a merchant fulfilled bundling method, where you create a New Merchant Fulfilled Bundle Listing as we explained above.
+Another option you could do it’s what we call a merchant-fulfilled bundling method, where you create a New Merchant Fulfilled Bundle Listing as we explained above.

 The difference here is you don’t need to have the physical product in stock.
 This would essentially be a virtual or shell listing.
 Instead, you can fulfill the merchant order using a Multi-Channel Fulfillment Order (MCF).
 Further, each SKU which is included in the bundle could be shipped to the customer directly from Amazon using the MCF order.
-You can create a MCF order following these steps: Inventory (menu) > Manage Inventory > Select the products > Click on Action drop-down menu > Create fulfillment Order.
+You can create an MCF order following these steps: Inventory (menu) > Manage Inventory > Select the products > Click on Action drop-down menu > Create fulfillment Order.